-When you see a checkmark next to an email address in your participant list everything is fine.
+When you see an envelope next to an email address in your participant list everything is fine.
 The checkmark indicates that the receiving mail server successfully received the most recent Qvest email.

 A spinner next to an email address in your participant list means that the receiving mail server has delayed the acceptance of the most recent Qvest email.

 This usually occurs if a mail server receives a lot of traffic in a short time.
 After a couple of minutes, Qvest will automatically try to re-send the email to the participant.

 The red exclamation mark requires your attention.

 If you see the exclamation mark next to an email address it is most likely because the email address is invalid.
 If you see this icon, we recommend that you investigate further.

 An invalid email should be suspended from the Qvest, so your other Qvest participants cannot send questions to the invalid email address.

 Suspending a participant is done by tapping the trashcan icon that appears when you hover your cursor over the participant name/email.

 An important note